sesterhenn/Corona-DataAssimilation/README.md

 database](https://github.com/CSSEGISandData/COVID-19.git) and data
 from the [Robert-Koch
 Institut](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html).
-An overview of the assimilation is found on this page.
+An updated overview of the assimilation is found on this page.
 The numerical values, as well as the individual plots can be found in the subfolders.